Kindling a love of language, underpinning wider succesS

 The College has two flourishing literary societies, one junior (the Rowling Society produces a magazine, called Cloisters Miscellany), and one senior.
-We sponsored an event at the Charleston Literary Festival in May 2018 and recently organised a trip to Cheltenham Literature Festival.
+We have sponsored at the Charleston Literary Festival and recently organised a trip to Cheltenham Literature Festival.

 Visiting speakers have included Derek Granger, OE, a distinguished television producer responsible for the adaptation of Evelyn Waugh’s Brideshead Revisited, Man Booker nominated novelist Stephen Kelman, and legendary poet John Agard.

 We also organise regular theatre trips to London.
 We have seen plays including the National Youth Theatre’s adaptation of Pigeon English, the Globe Theatre’s critically acclaimed Romeo and Juliet, Jekyll and Hyde at the Devonshire Park Theatre, and Benedict Cumberbatch’s Hamlet.